Wikitubia/tubiabuddy/README.md

 3. more to be added

 ## Development

+This project uses [Bun](https://bun.sh) as the package manager, script runner, and bundler.
+It isn't strictly necessary to use Bun while making changes to the repo, but please do know that we use [Bun-exclusive APIs for the build process](/scripts/).

 Clone the repository to your device.
 An environment with Chrome is needed for testing and packaging the extension.